benlue/sql-soar/README.md

 ========

 ## What Is SOAR
 **SOAR** (Simple Object Adapter for Relational database) is a light-weight node.js module to harness SQL.
 It saves developers from the painstaking SQL hand-code tasks.
-Unlike ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated. **soar** has the following interesting features:
+Unlike ORM solutions, **soar** gives back to developers the capability to fully control how SQL statements are generated. **soar** has the following interesting features:

-+ Reusable SQL: you can formulate a SQL statement into an expression.
-You can later invoke and reuse that SQL expression with various query conditions.
++ Reusable SQL: you can easily formulate a SQL statement into an expression.
+You can later invoke and reuse the same SQL expression with various query conditions.

 + Simple and elegant: you don't have to hand code the sql WHERE clause.
-Just specify the query values and **soar** will do the tedious works for you.
+Just specify the query values and **soar** will do the magic for you.

-+ Multiple database access: it's very easy to access multiple databases within an application.
++ Multiple database access: it's very easy to access multiple databases within an application using *soar*.

 + Schema manipulation: you can define a table using JSON as the schema notation, and thus manipulate the table definition easily.

 + Full control: unlike ORM solutions, you have full control of how SQL is generated and applied.

++ Extremely light weight and efficient.

 ## What's New
 Here is [what's new](https://github.com/benlue/sql-soar/wiki/New-Features-of-V-1.2.3) of the new release (v1.2.3).
 You can track how this software evolves in the [release notes](https://github.com/benlue/sql-soar/blob/master/releaseNote.md).
 Below are some highlights: